 Higgins et al. (2002) demonstrated that the statistical power to detect differences in fish production in the Coquitlam River under different flow regimes was strongly influenced by the precision of annual estimates of smolt abundance.
-Specifically, they showed that for a simulated 12 year-long experiment, power ( $\beta$ ) decreases significantly over a range of increasing observation error ( $\sigma{sm,o}$ in their paper) from a high of $\beta$ : 0.6-0.7 with no observation error to a low of $\beta$ : 0.3.
-While this falls short of the goal of 'moderate' power ( $\beta > 0.8$ ), the study suggested that there was relatively little drop in power at smolt observation error levels up to 0.1-0.2, which expressed as a 95% confidence interval are $\pm 20\%$ to $\pm 40\%$ of the estimate.
+Specifically, they showed that for a simulated 12 year-long experiment, power ( $\beta$ ) decreases significantly over a range of increasing

-The precision of the 2018 Coho smolt abundance estimate in the Coquitlam River mainstem was moderate (95% CI: $\pm 22\%$ ) and was lower compared with estimates for 2000-2017 (95% CI: $\pm 6\%$ -14%), but was still much better than the theoretical optimal value of $\pm 20\%$ predicted by Higgins et al (2002).
-Precision of the 2018 mainstem Steelhead smolt estimate was low (95% CI: $\pm 76\%$ ) compared with estimates since 2000 (95% CI: $\pm 11\%$ -37%) and considerably lower than the predicted theoretical optimum.
-With such low precision, the 2018 estimate has lower value for evaluating flow effects than past years.
-The difference in the precision reflects the much smaller number of recaptured smolts used for the Steelhead estimate (58 smolts) than used for the Coho estimate (130 smolts).
-Implications from the discontinuous trapping at RST2 and 3 reduced the number of mark groups used for estimates for both species.
-With few marks available for recapture, the importance of using two rotary screw traps at the most downstream site (RST2) was likely key to avoiding even larger decreases in precision this year.
+The precision of the 2019 Coho smolt abundance estimate in the Coquitlam River mainstem was high (95% CI: $\pm 13\%$ ) and similar to estimates for 2000-2017 (95% CI: $\pm 6\%$ -14%).
+It is well above the theoretical optimal value of $\pm 20\%$ predicted by Higgins et al (2002).
+Precision of the 2019 mainstem Steelhead smolt estimate was high (95% CI: $\pm 15\%$ ) compared with estimates since 2000 (95% CI: $\pm 11\%$ -37%) and higher than the predicted theoretical optimum.
+For both Steelhead and Coho smolts, this was the result of maximizing the number of recaptures at RST2 by marking smolts at RST2-4 for Steelhead and RST3-4 for Coho combined with relatively high capture efficiency at RST2.
+It was also due to the near continuous trap operation, which minimized the reliance on spline-fitting to estimates abundance during periods of incomplete trapping.